Mohamad82Bz/sayanchat-docs/docs/Configurations/Settings.md

     - **message**: A `Placeholder` object for the message.

 !!! tip "Prefix/Suffix Serializers"
     Set the serializers based on your prefix/suffix formatting.
-For example if you use legacy color codes in your prefix/suffix, set the serializer to `LEGACY_SECTION`.
+For example if you use legacy color codes in your prefix/suffix, set the serializer to `LEGACY_AMPERSAND`.

 - **custom-placeholders**: A list of [Custom Placeholder](Objects/CustomPlaceholder.md) objects representing custom placeholders.
 - **notifier**: A `Notifier` object representing the notifier settings.